 A mini CV is a brief summary of your qualifications.
 Since it is supposed to be small, it needs to be brief and straight to the point.
 It should contain only the necessary information an employer is interested in.
-This format could take the form of a business card and the best thing is you can carry it with you at all times to use it easily in impromptu situations.
+This format could take the form of a business card and the best thing is you can use it when you find yourself delivering an impromptu elevator pitch.
 For this one you need to be careful so that you pick the most impressive details or skills that are essential to the role you are after.

 This format provides you with the perfect opportunity to advertise yourself.
 So you could refer to your job title, key skills and create a career objective specifically for this purpose.